 How to Prepare Bok Choy

-Preparing bok is very easy but one thing to look for is dirt.
-You want to make sure every leaf is clean otherwise the little grains of dirt will end up ruining your dining experience (no one has ever said “yum!” while chewing on sand).
+Preparing bok choy is very easy but one thing to look for is dirt.
+You want to make sure all of the bok choys leaves are clean, otherwise the little grains of dirt will end up ruining your dining experience (no one has ever said “yum!” while chewing on sand).

 - If you are using baby bok choy, no cutting is needed.
 For regular size bok choy, trim the end where the leaves connect, or you can just break off the leaves one by one with your hands.